MissedMemo/tv-listings/README.md

 ###2) Create "walking skeleton" SPA shell:
   &nbsp;&nbsp;&#10004;&nbsp;
-  create readme to support concurrent documentation and development
+  create readme to promote concurrent documentation during development
   <br>&nbsp;&nbsp;&#10004;&nbsp;
-  basic React client, with node server, hosted on Heroku
+  create a generic React client & node server, hosted on Heroku
+  <br>&nbsp;&nbsp;&#10004;&nbsp;
+  add basic test support (maintain TDD discipline as much as is practical)

+- implement UI shell, with basic page nav. & place-holder divs styled with Less
 - issue ajax requests to retrieve listing data using simplest public API
-- add basic test support (maintain TDD discipline as much as is practical)

 ####Notes:

 >Simplest option to hosting a React app. on Heroku with webpack is just to include bundle.js (minified, using webpack -p) with the source pushed to github and Heroku.
 Instead, we're using a post-build step (defined in package.json) to re-build the bundle on Heroku.
-This requires babel and webpack modules to be regular dependencies instead of dev-dependencies -- also required to support the use of ES6 syntax in our node server code.
+This requires babel and webpack modules to be regular dependencies instead of dev-dependencies -- also needed in order to babel-ify our ES6 node server code.

-###3) Sketch out desired feature set, UIX, and tech. stack
+###3) Plan desired feature set, UIX, and expected tech. stack
-(expect to implement a limited subset in time available)
+(expect to implement a limited subset in the time available)

 ###4) Conduct offline "spikes", to explore specific tech. issues
 - user login/authorization